Gianluca Comin: Career

-He has also been a member of the Ministry of Cultural Heritage Communication Committee and of the Ministry of Economy and Finance, in charge of selecting tender winners for integrated communication projects for Southern Italy, a board member of Syremont Spa (Montedison Group Company), a Member of the Committee to inform on the 2000 Jubilee.
-Moreover, he participated in the Presidency of the Council of Ministers and CCISS advisory Committee (Information on traffic Coordination Centre).
+He was a member of the Ministry of Cultural Heritage Communication Committee and of the Ministry of Economy and Finance, in charge of selecting tender winners for integrated communication projects for Southern Italy.
+He served as board member of Syremont Spa (Montedison Group Company).
+He was a Member of the Committee to inform on the 2000 Jubilee.
+He participated in the Presidency of the Council of Ministers and CCISS advisory Committee (Information on traffic Coordination Centre).
 In 2016 and 2017 he was a member of the Scientific Committee of the Corporate Art Awards organized by pptArt.

 Publications

 Gianluca Comin is the author of the following publications: